exporl/auditory-eeg-challenge-2024/content/registration.md

 - Additionally, we encourage all teams to publically share their code at the end of the contest.
 - The use of external data (both training data and/or pretrained models) is allowed, on the following conditions:
     1. The datasets, or pretrained models, should be publicly and freely available.
 Participants wishing to use data/models that are publicly available, but not free, should contact the organisers to discuss if the data can be used.
-    2. Only datasets/pretrained models that have been made publicly available before the start of this challenge, i.e. **put online before November 21, 2022**, are allowed to be used.
+    2. Only datasets/pretrained models that have been made publicly available before the start of this challenge, i.e. **put online before August 30, 2023**, are allowed to be used.
     3. Upon submission of their results, teams should explicitly mention which extra datasets/model weights they have used to generate their predictions.
     4. You can still use a publicly available pretrained model even if the data which the model is trained on is not open to public.
 - Participants can fine-tune their model on each test subject to have a subject specific model (this can only be done for subjects that are also present in the train set).